segfault88/hamster_wheel/README.md

 # Hamster Wheel Task Manager

-A simple HTTP ui for printing formatted tasks to an attached receipt printer, designed for on-board task management.
+A simple HTTP UI for printing formatted tasks to an attached receipt printer, designed for on-board task management.

 ## Overview